Time Tracking Apps Guide

 Hubstaff’s mobile app is available on both Android and iPhone.
 As well as tracking time, our mobile app can also log GPS locations.

 Tap on the Projects / Work Orders button to get a list of the projects you can track time against.

 To access assigned tasks, simply tap on any of the projects and you’ll see your assigned tasks under that project.
 You may tap on the task to select it.
 After selecting a task, tap on the play button to begin tracking time.

 Once tracking begins, a live ticker will count the seconds, minutes, and hours you have worked in real-time.

 Mobile App features run-down

-Simply navigate to your Dashboard, and click on the web timer icon next to the Hubstaff logo to open the timer.
+Simply navigate to your web Dashboard, and click on the timer icon to open the tracker to begin tracking time.

-A running total of time tracked per day will be shown on the client as below (2).
+A running total of time tracked per day will then be shown on the client as below (2).